cguyeux/TB-tools/README.md

 The main objective of these tools is to provide various genotyping tools for the *Mycobacterium tuberculosis* complex.
-These tools work only for Whole Genome Sequencing (WGS) data, more specifically for Illumina paired end sequences.
+These tools work only for Whole Genome Sequencing (WGS) data in fasta files.
 The choice to consider only WGS data comes from the fact that the assembled genomes of *M. tuberculosis* often have many errors, either from areas difficult to reconstruct (e.g., CRISPR locus), multiple repeated sequences, or the use